6. OPERATING POLICIES & PROCEDURES

 Appeals should be directed through the existing appeals and problem solving procedures.

-All hardware and software purchase requests will be reviewed by the Institutional Research & Support (IR&S) staff to insure consistency with campus computing.
-Non-instructional requisitions will be formally reviewed at the point a purchase requisition is submitted to the Business Office; however, IR&S encourages discussion early in the process.
-Requisitions for instructional use will be reviewed by the Vice President of Instruction.
+All hardware and software purchase requests will be reviewed by the Institutional Technology (IT) staff to insure consistency with campus computing.
+Non-instructional requisitions will be formally reviewed at the point a purchase requisition is submitted to the Business Office; however, IT encourages discussion early in the process.
+Requisitions for instructional use will be reviewed by the Executive Vice President/Chief Academic Officer.

-All administrative computer repair and software upgrades involving the expenditure of funds must be approved by IR&S.
+All administrative computer repair and software upgrades involving the expenditure of funds must be approved by IT.

 The following procedures have been established for your benefit as well as the College's protection from possible misunderstandings concerning use of College equipment and the inventory tracking system: